Comment les Vers à Soie Produisent la Soie

 The silkworm farm is divided into rooms dedicated to each stage of the life cycle of the silkworm.
 We find there:

-• The incubator, heated room for hatching eggs.
+• The incubator, heated room for hatching the eggs.

 • The nursery where the young worms grow.